How to compete with big e-commerce brands as a small online retailer

 When you have taken your first steps, you need to optimize the product categories and product pages, and use internal linking to transfer the page load you have collected.
 The right internal linking can help product and category pages to rise in the search engine.
 An online store itself is rarely able to generate plenty of backlinks organically.
 You can try to get links from popular trusted sites, manually post press releases, paid and free articles in the media, appear on a partner list on supplier websites or on the developer’s portfolio, etc.

 Because of high competition in the market for goods and services, it is rather difficult for a small business to choose the right marketing or advertising channels.
-If you are the owner of a local business, it is especially important to use a, which helps to achieve higher profits within your state.
+If you are the owner of a local business, it is especially important to use a local SEO, which helps to achieve higher profits within your state.

 Create a convenient customer service